mosaic-design-system/docs/src/components/card.md

       ### When and why

-      All over the place!
-Cards should surround all components in your content-container, either the whole page or subdivided into separate cards per functional area.
-Within a card you can have other nested cards to help with grouping of components/information.
+      All over the place! **Cards** should surround all components in your content-container, either the whole page or subdivided into separate cards per functional area.
+Within a **Card** you can have other nested cards to help with grouping of components/information.

       - - -